Social and health policy; pharmaceutical policy; innovation policy; science and technology studies; political economy; history of economic thought

-From a more theoretical standpoint relating to economic thought, my research analyzes capital accumulation and corporate competition from an institutional economics approach.
-I analyze capital not in terms of productivity or as “means of production” but, instead, as any socio-political power increasing firms’ earning-capacity.
-From this perspective, firms capitalize not only their productive capacity but also their capacities and their business network powers to influence laws, public policies, culture and socio-institutional settings in order to accrue monopolistic differential gains.
+From a more theoretical standpoint, his research analyzes capital accumulation and corporate competition in terms of how firms capitalize not only their productive capacity but also their capacities and their business network powers to influence laws, public policies, culture and socio-institutional settings in order to accrue monopolistic differential gains.

 Refereed Journal Articles

 - Gagnon, Marc-André and Karena Volesky, 2017.
 “Merger Mania: Mergers and acquisitions in the generic drug sector from 1995 to 2016”.
 Globalization and Health 13 (62), August 2017.